Welcome to Canoe in Finland!

 High Season: July and August (usually the best weather for canoeing)

-Prices include Basic Equipment and instruction only, not transportation of canoes and canoeists.
+Prices include Basic Equipment (paddles, lifevest and watertight barrel), not transportation of canoes and canoeists.
 Transportation is always needed if you are not starting and ending you trip to Wild Canoe Base Camp in Anttola.
 Transportation fee is paid on the spot.
 The prices include VAT.
 Here is a collection of our canoe models and detailed pricelist: WildCanoe Prices (pdf).

 |Indian Canoe or